nathaneastwood/fablore/src/short-stories/roll-of-honour/iyslander.md

-# Roll of Honor - Iyslander
+# Roll of Honor: Iyslander

 A trail of bodies encased in ice lay behind, each a monument to her icy wrath.
 Before her lay the edge of the [Bleak Expanse](../../world-of-rathe/aria/a-true-sanctuary.md#the-bleak-expanse), whipping and whirling, teasing and beckoning.